M-Asem/Communicate-Data-Findings/README.md

 This dataset contains entries about flights data including reasons of delay, flight's time, carrier, distance, origin and destination.

-All the data is happening during January 2020.
+All the data happened during January 2020.